-The Sonic Writing research project is a two-year (Feb 2016-Feb 2018) AHRC funded research programme that will result in a monograph to be published by Bloomsbury in 2018.
-The research plan involves diverse activities, such as symposia, workshops and a conference, with international partners: STEIM, IRCAM, C4DM, CMC and CNMAT.
+The Sonic Writing research project investigates the material conditions of musical practice, tracing genealogies through ancient Greek, medieval and early modernist thinking in order to build a grounded platform to understand future technologies of music making.
+The project began as a two-year (Feb 2016-Feb 2018) AHRC funded research programme that resulted in a monograph that was published by Bloomsbury Academic in 2019.
+The research programme involved diverse activities, such as symposia, workshops and a conference, with international partners: STEIM, IRCAM, C4DM, CMC and CNMAT.

 The project explores work and practices using new technologies for musical expression.
 Through tracing the historical conditions of material and symbolic design in in three interconnected strands of inscription - instruments, notation, and phonography - the project studies how established techniques are translated into new methods of musical composition and performance in digital musical media.

-This research will map and clarify a complex landscape of current developments in music technology research where boundaries between creating and listening, and between instruments and media are disappearing.
+This research maps and clarify a complex landscape of current developments in music technology research where boundaries between creating and listening - and between instruments and media - are disappearing.
 New inventions are uprooting traditional approaches to the writing, playing and sharing of music, and this needs to be studied from a media theoretical perspective.
-The Sonic Writing project will explore how past techniques and design patterns found in the areas of instrument design, musical notation and sound recording are translated into digital media practices of musical expression.
+The Sonic Writing project investigates how past techniques and design patterns found in the areas of instrument design, musical notation and sound recording are translated into digital media practices of musical expression.